 - Versioning: Seeing progress across versions, the before and after, is not intuitive for your collaborators.
 To identify changes, you and certainly less tech-able teams, will need to open two windows, get them to sync and then hit the pause button on both at the same time.

-Clear feedback and approval gives your schedules a fighting chance
+Clear feedback and approval give your schedules a fighting chance

 Video proofing helps today’s marketing manager, and anyone else working with content, package feedback and share it.
 From timecodes and formatting to other technical information, a collaborative online proofing tool helps save time, reduces feedback cycles and eliminate confusion.